rztprog/outlook-web-plus/README.md

 1. Download the project
 2. In Firefox browser go to the debugging page by typing in url <b>[about:debugging#/runtime/this-firefox](about:debugging#/runtime/this-firefox)</b>
 4. Click on <b>Load Temporary Add-on...</b>
-5. Select a file (eg. 'manifest.json' file) or entier .zip file inside of downloaded git project.
-Or you can ZIP contents of the project and select it instead.
+5. Select entier .zip file inside of downloaded git project (outlook_web_plus_vx.x.x.zip)

 ## License